vitei/Usagi/README.md

 The open source release is currently in progress, for more details see the [introduction](https://github.com/vitei/Usagi/wiki/Introduction) and [roadmap](https://github.com/vitei/Usagi/wiki/Roadmap).

-Unforutnately the engine is not currently being applied to any in development projects and is currently more of a hobby project; contributions to help meet the goals of the roadmap from those with relevant experience would be welcomed.
+The engine fully supported online multiplayer and more modern shader based platforms; unfortunately these features never reached a commerical title and the engine is not currently being applied to any in development projects.
+However developement is continuing as a hobby project and proof of concept of the design; contributions to help meet the goals of the roadmap from those with relevant experience would be welcomed.

 More detailed information is available in the [wiki](https://github.com/vitei/Usagi/wiki).